Exceptional staff supporting unique people.

-Ann has been involved in the Westminster Society for almost 37 years, Ann's son who has Downs Syndrome, first used the toy library at Rainbow House.
-Ann became a trustee about 20 years ago and is chair of the Alice Gestetner Fund Committee.
+Ann has been involved in the Westminster Society for almost 40 years when Ann's son, who has Downs Syndrome, first used the toy library at Rainbow House.
+Ann became a trustee 25 years ago and is chair of the Alice Gestetner Fund committee.

-Simon Jarrett is a historian and the editor of Community Living Magazine which campaigns for equal citizenship and inclusionof people with learning disabilities.
+Simon Jarrett is a writer, historian and the editor of Community Living Magazine, which campaigns for equal citizenship for people with learning disabilities.
 He is also chair of Corali Dance Company.

 Steven worked in the UK Banking sector mainly in the areas of financial planning and corporate development.

-Michael is a qualified barrister and a solicitor and has many years experience working in both private practice and in- house in the financial services industry.
+Michael is a qualified barrister and a solicitor and has many years’ experience working in both private practice and in-house in the financial services industry.
 He has chaired a large housing association and is a school governor at the primary school he attended.
 He currently chairs our Operations and Safeguarding committee.